Introduction: Our Thoughts on Being a Drone Pilot in Las Vegas

 Legal Requirements

 Like in any other location, drone pilots in Las Vegas must adhere to specific legal requirements.
 The FAA has established regulations governing the use of drones for both commercial and recreational purposes.
-These regulations include obtaining proper licensing, flying within visual line of sight, maintaining altitude restrictions, and respecting the privacy and safety of others.
+These regulations include obtaining proper licensing, flying within the visual line of sight, maintaining altitude restrictions, and respecting others’ privacy and safety.

 Unique Challenges